didiersmith/steve/chapters/the-new-australia-penal-colony.md

 "Yes, Your Royal Highness."

-"And you understand what Cosmo does?" she asked, nodding her head at the ketzel, who had finished his meal and was happily cleaning his beak on the shore.

-"Yes, Your Royal Highness."

 "Good.
 So you know what happens if you try to touch me, or run away, or disobey any of my orders?"

 "Yes, Your Royal Highness."

 "Excellent.
 Now, tell us how things work in this godforsaken dump."

 Archibald was not a sociologist.
 Describing how one's society functions would be a difficult task for any fourteen-year-old, let alone one who'd never received a formal education.
-Still, over the next hour, Stacy II and Filbert were able to get a fairly decent picture: New Australia was the pits of hell.
+Still, over the next hour, Stacy II was able to get a fairly decent picture: New Australia was the pits of hell.

-When Stacy and Vincent had designed the island, they had not endowed it with a wealth of natural resources.
+When her mother and Vincent had designed the island twenty years ago, they had not endowed it with a wealth of natural resources.
 The island had fresh water, dirt, trees, and animals.
 There were no minerals - not even the rocks necessary to enter the stone age.
 Filbert jokingly called it the "bone age," which was accurate - all tools were fashioned out of wood and bone.

 The only other resource was human beings, to whom Archibald unironically referred as "human capital."
 The most valuable human capital was reproductive-aged women.
-The criminal population of the Theocratic Dominion had a lopsided sex ratio of twenty males to every female, so that ratio was naturally inherited in the convict population of New Australia.
+The criminal population of the Theocratic Dominion had had a lopsided sex ratio of twenty males to every female, so that ratio was naturally inherited in the convict population of New Australia.
 Babies were, of course, born in a 50:50 sex ratio, but by the time the native-born girls had reached reproductive age, a culture had already formed.
 The culture made Stacy II want to execute every male in the colony.

 Archibald described his mother's life as an illustrative example.
 She had been transported in her early twenties for the crime of attempting to smuggle phthalate-containing beauty products to the Dominion.
 She had been captured immediately upon exiting the hyperloop station, and forced to marry some brute.
 He had been killed by his brother, who took over the marriage.
 The brother was subsequently beaten and exiled by another challenger, so she changed hands again, and so on and so forth until the present day.
 Archibald wasn't sure who his father was.
 He was the eldest of six half siblings.

-His current stepfather was some tyrant who had rented Archibald out to his now-devoured boss.
-An "apprennership", he'd called it.
+His current stepfather was some tyrant who had rented Archibald out to the man Filbert had just killed.
+An "apprennership," he'd called it.
 As Archibald's mother was now leaving her reproductive years and his twelve-year-old sister was entering hers, his stepfather intended to convert his mother to public property and his sister to his new wife.
 An elaborate ceremony had been planned.

 "'Public property?'" asked Stacy II.